solliancenet/azure-synapse-in-a-day-demos/fraud-detection/README.md

     ![The script is named SelectIntoCreditCard.](media/azure-synapse-selectintocreditcard.png 'SelectIntoCreditCard')

-4. Open the script named **SelectIntoCreditCard.sql**.
+4. Open the script named **SelectIntoCreditCard.sql** in your local folder, `c:\azure-synapse-in-a-day-demos-master\fraud-detection\Resources\`.
 Copy and paste its contents into the script window.
-The script will look like the below, but will include a lengthy `@modelexample` binary value.
+The script will look like the code below, but will include a lengthy `@modelexample` binary value and will not include the `THROW` call.
 Run the script and let it insert data into a new `synapse.CreditCard` table.

     ```sql
+    THROW 50001, 'Please do not run this code.
+Open the script named SelectIntoCreditCard.sql instead.', 1;
     DECLARE @modelexample varbinary(max) = 0x08041208736B6C326F6E6E781 ...

     SELECT